patrick-brian-mooney/archive-junta/README.md

 Overview
 --------

 This script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts and, when new tweets occur, using the Internet Archive to create an offsite copy of those tweets.
-It started out just watching Donald Trump's Twitter accounts, but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence.
+It started out just watching Donald Trump's Twitter accounts, but starting from 22 February 2017, it also watches the Twitter accounts of other members of America's current corporatist junta.

 If you have non-technical questions about this script, you should take a look at the (off-GitHub) <a rel="me" href="http://patrickbrianmooney.nfshost.com/~patrick/projects/FascistTweetArchiver/">project home page</a>.
 The document you're looking at right now just talks about the technical aspects of the process.

 “How does it work?”
 -------------------

-The script runs under Python 3 (and, more specifically, in my case it runs under Python 3.4.3 on a Dell Latitude D420 running Crunchbang++ based on Debian 8.7) as continuously as possible on a spare laptop in my apartment.
-The script sits there, using the [Twitter streaming APIs](https://dev.twitter.com/streaming/overview) to wait for notification that new tweets have come in from the accounts it's watching. (“Watching” is perhaps inadequately specific without additional clarification here: the script is listening, but doesn't create any follower-followee relationships between Twitter accounts.
-No, I don't have to follow Trump or Pence to get the script running.
-Think “watching” in terms of “watching TV,” not “watching” as in “following on Twitter.”)
+The script runs as continuously as possible on a spare laptop in my apartment under Python 3 (and, more specifically, in my case it runs under Python 3.4.3 on a Dell Latitude D420 running Crunchbang++ based on Debian 8.7).
+The script sits there, using the [Twitter streaming API](https://dev.twitter.com/streaming/overview) to wait for notification that new tweets have come in from the accounts it's monitoring.
 Any time it gets that notification, it asks the Internet Archive to create a backup of the web page displaying the tweet.

 To guard against the possibility that the running script quits for any reason, my laptop re-runs the script as a `cron` job once a minute.
-The first thing it does when it starts up is check to see if there's another copy running; if there is one, the newly started copy quits, so the `cron` job simply starts it over and over, and the new copy usually just quits more or less immediately.
+The first thing it does when it starts up is check to see if there's another copy running; if there is one, the newly started copy quits.
+So the `cron` job simply starts it over and over, and the new copy usually just quits more or less immediately.
 If there are no other copies of the script running when it starts up, it checks to see what ID of the last tweet it saw was from each account that it follows, then archives all of the tweets that have come in since the last time the script ran (if there are in fact any new tweets).

 “What do I need to run this script?”
 ------------------------------------